aaquino909/giphy-homeworksix/README.md

         - display on the page with 10 limits

 6. create still and active function when clicking a gif CHECK!
-7. use input.val to push item in array
+7. use input.val to push item in array CHECK!
-7. calls the function to make it a button and pull gifs
+7. calls the function to make it a button and pull gifs CHECK!

-Note to self, do only two buttons for now
+Note to self, do only two buttons for now CHECK!

 uclagiphy
 Api Key: